cilium/cilium/Documentation/cmdref/cilium-agent.md

       --enable-policy string                       Enable policy enforcement (default "default") --enable-tracing                             Enable tracing while determining policy (debugging) --encrypt-interface string                   Transparent encryption interface
-      --endpoint-queue-size int                    size of EventQueue per-endpoint (default 25) --envoy-log string                           Path to a separate Envoy log file, if any --fixed-identity-mapping map                 Key-value for the fixed identity mapping which allows to use reserved label for fixed identities (default map[])
+      --endpoint-interface-name-prefix string      Prefix of interface name shared by all endpoints (default "lxc+") --endpoint-queue-size int                    size of EventQueue per-endpoint (default 25) --envoy-log string                           Path to a separate Envoy log file, if any --fixed-identity-mapping map                 Key-value for the fixed identity mapping which allows to use reserved label for fixed identities (default map[])